ariary/quicli/README.md

 With this code you obtain the following help message:
 ```
 Say Hello... or not.
-I f you want to make the world aware of it you also could
+If you want to make the world aware of it you also could

 Usage: SayToTheWorld [flags]